Background Check Policies and Procedures

 Process

-• CCL conducts background checks on all covered individuals in licensed and legally exempt child care facilities.
+• The Office of Licensing (OL) conducts background checks on all covered individuals in licensed and legally exempt child care facilities.
 Covered individuals include all owners, directors, members of the governing body, employees, caregivers, volunteers, individuals 12 years old and older residing in the facility where child care is provided, and anyone who has unsupervised access to children in care.

 • Steps for submitting background check forms, fingerprints, and fees can be found at How to Submit Background Check Forms and Fingerprints.